27-Year-Old Left Wing – Free Agent

 Craig Cunningham Contract Information:

-Re-signed with the Coyotes on a one-year, two-way contract in June 2015.
+Re-signed with the Coyotes on a one-year, two-way contract in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Craig Cunningham – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Craig Cunningham: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Craig Cunningham.